10.3 CIVIL RIGHTS—TITLE VII—RETALIATION—ELEMENTS AND BURDEN OF PROOF

 Title VII makes it an unlawful employment practice for a person covered by the Act to discriminate against an individual "because he has opposed any practice made an unlawful employment practice by this subchapter, or because he has made a charge, testified, assisted, or participated in any manner in an investigation, proceeding, or hearing under this subchapter."
 42 U.S.C. § 2000e-3(a).

 When an affirmative defense is asserted, this instruction should be accompanied by the appropriate affirmative defense instruction.

 For a definition of "adverse employment action" in the context of retaliation, see Instruction 10.4A.1.

 In order to be a protected activity, the plaintiff’s opposition must have been directed toward a discriminatory act by an employer or an agent of an employer.
 See Silver v.
-KCA, Inc., 586 F.2d 138, 140–42 (9th Cir.1978) (employee’s opposition to a racially discriminatory act of a co-employee cannot be the basis for a retaliation action); E.E.O.C. v.
-Crown Zellerbach Corp., 720 F.2d 1008, 1013–14 (9th Cir.1983) (employee’s objections to discriminatory practices by the warehouse personnel manager, on facts presented, constituted objections to discriminatory actions of the employer).
+KCA, Inc., 586 F.2d 138, 140-42 (9th Cir.1978) (holding that employee’s opposition to a racially discriminatory act of a co-employee cannot be the basis for a retaliation action); E.E.O.C. v.
+Crown Zellerbach Corp., 720 F.2d 1008, 1013-14 (9th Cir.1983) (holding that employee’s objections to discriminatory practices by the warehouse personnel manager, on facts presented, constituted objections to discriminatory actions of the employer).